 These grinders work the same way as the Magic Bullet.
 A blade grinder features a flat blade that cuts and slices the coffee beans.
 Like the Magic Bullet, you can’t adjust the fineness of the grounds in the settings.
 If you want closely cut grounds, then you’d use the machine for longer.

-Unsurprisingly, blade coffee grinders tend to leave you with inconsistently sized grounds, much like the Magic Bullet.
+Unsurprisingly, blade coffee grinders tend to leave you with inconsistent grind size, much like the Magic Bullet.
 Those grounds can also stick and clump.

 In short, the Magic Bullet is a glorified blade grinder when it comes to making coffee.
 Even worse is that it’s more expensive than a lot of blade grinders!